The Ottawa Valley

 What to Explore

-Historic bridges: The valley has a remarkable collection of old bridges, from stone arch bridges to steel trusses to abandoned rail bridges.
-The old bridges near Petawawa article covers some of the best examples.
+Historic bridges: The valley has a remarkable collection of old bridges, from century-old steel trusses on county roads to abandoned rail bridge abutments in the forest.

 Getting Around

 Highway 17, the Trans-Canada, runs along the Ottawa River through the heart of the valley.
-From there, county roads and township roads branch south into the highlands.
-Many of the most interesting sites are on gravel roads or require a short walk from the nearest road.
+County roads branch south into the highlands.
+The most interesting sites are on gravel roads or require short walks from the nearest road.
+The valley's towns — Arnprior, Renfrew, Pembroke, Petawawa — are all good bases.
+Each has local museums: the Champlain Trail Museum in Pembroke and the Arnprior and District Museum are particularly useful.

-For those interested in combining exploration with paddling, the Madawaska, Bonnechere, and Petawawa rivers all offer excellent canoe and kayak routes that pass through some of the valley's most remote and historically interesting areas.
-Several of these routes pass by mill ruins and former settlement sites that are not accessible by road.
+For paddlers, the Madawaska, Bonnechere, and Petawawa rivers offer canoe and kayak routes that pass through some of the valley's most remote and historically interesting terrain.
+Several routes pass by mill ruins and former settlement sites that are not accessible by road.